Promoting British Values

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely and responsibly, for example through our E- Safety and PSHCE lessons.
 Our PSHCE curriculum, explores topics such as bullying and cyber-bullying and supports our children to stay safe and contribute positively beyond the school environment.

 As a school community we all model respectful behaviour to each other.
 Respect is one of our school values.
 We encourage the children both in R.E. and across the curriculum to be respectful of each other’s beliefs and to celebrate diversity.
 The children enjoy learning about different religions and also expressing their opinions in a respectful environment.

-We try to ensure that children not only feel welcome in our school but understand the values and ethos of the school.
+We try to ensure that children not only feel welcome in our school but understand the vision, values and ethos of the school.
 This promotes not only the values of our school but also of the country as a whole.

 Tolerance of those of Different Faiths and Beliefs:

 Our pupils share a growing understanding of their place in a culturally diverse society and they have opportunities to experience diversity.
 We are proud to be a school of different heritages.
 Visitors, parents and pupil members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Our R.E. curriculum enables our children to learn about different faiths and to share their own.
 We regularly attend St. Stephen’s church for services and children in key stage 2 have the opportunity to visit Leeds Minster, a local mosque and gurdwara.